-Background to Phoenix Medical Practice
+Background to Bower Mount Medical Practice

-Phoenix Medical Practice is situated in Burham, Rochester, Kent and has a registered patient population of approximately 4,287.
-There are more patients registered between the ages of 40 and 79 years than the national average.
-There are fewer patients registered between the ages of 20 and 34 years as well as the age of 80 years and above than the national average.
+Bower Mount Medical Practice is situated in Maidstone, Kent and has a registered patient population of approximately 10,478.
+There are more patients registered between the ages of 40 and 44 years as well as above the age of 65 years than the national average.
+There are fewer patients registered between the ages of 5 and 29 years than the national average.
 The practice is located in an area with a lower than average deprivation score.

-The practice staff consists of two GP partners (one male and one female), one salaried GP, one practice manager, one dispensary manager, three practice nurses (all female), one healthcare assistant / receptionist (female) as well as administration, reception and dispensary staff.
-The practice also employs locum GPs via an agency.
+The practice staff consists of seven GP partners (three male and four female), one GP Registrar, one practice manager, one assistant practice manager, three practice nurses (all female), two healthcare assistant (both female), one phlebotomist as well as administration and reception staff.
 There are reception and waiting areas on the ground floor.
+There is also a waiting area on the first floor which is accessible by stairs and lift.
 Patient areas are accessible to patients with mobility issues, as well as parents with children and babies.

-The practice is a training practice (training practices have GP trainees and FY2 doctors) and dispenses medicines.
+The practice is a training practice (training practices have GP trainees and FY2 doctors).